Celebrating Seattle’s Wonderful Women

 LEARN MORE

 If you didn’t already know, Seattle Storm is no stranger to sparkly trophies and flashy titles—they have won four WNBA Championships, after all.
 But the franchise would be nothing without the incredible women who make up the team.
-Breanna Stewart has been with Storm since 2016 and has racked up an incredible list of career highlights including two WNBA championship titles, 2018 WNBA MVP, first-ever WNBA Commissioner’s Cup MVP, and perhaps one of the best accolades of all, Breanna is also an all-star mom to daughter Ruby Mae.
+Jewell Loyd (a.k.a. the Golden Mamba) has been with Storm since 2015 and has helped the team win two WNBA championship titles, has broken the Storm’s single-season scoring record, and is a three-time gold medalist.

 Courtesy Auston James